rust-lang/rfcs/text/0000-const-bounds-methods.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

+- We must be reasonably confident of the soundness of this proposal.
+Some edge cases may still be resolvable prior to stabilization.

 - We should decide on the interaction of const trait bounds with existential types, both dynamic (trait objects) and static (`impl Trait`).
 Should the user be able to say for example `Box<const Foo>` and `impl const Foo` (perhaps